 The Religious Right around the world

 Of course, Catholics in the West regularly ignore the ban; yet this ban has had far-reaching effects in the third world, particularly in Catholic strongholds.
 Churches pressure Governments not to allow the promotion or supply of contraception, affecting both Catholics and non-Catholics.
 They are not the only conservative Christians with this objective.
-Yet, the Catholic Church is particularly dominant in many poor countries.
+Yet, the Catholic Church is particularly dominant in many developing countries.

-In the Philippines, the Catholic Church tried to block government legislation that aimed to distribute free contraception.
+In the Philippines, the Catholic Church tried to block government legislation to distribute free contraception.
 In Kenya, a Catholic Archbishop (and some imams) burned condoms and sex education pamphlets in public bonfires.
 And the Vatican’s own Pontifical Council for the Family spread the falsehood that the HIV virus could pass through condoms.
 The result has been an AIDS pandemic.
 If pro-lifers want to reduce abortions, they should be lobbying governments not to give into anti-contraceptive dogma.

 The crux of the issue

 And this gets to the crux of why the social justice Left has so much anger.
 The hypocrisy of first-world Christians has ramifications for the third world.
 But this is where it gets tricky.
 Do we hold religious people to account for hypocrisy?
 After all, they’re also victims of churches who have indoctrinated them to feel ashamed of natural sexual urges.
-It’s no wonder that so many Christians end up living a double life: sex on Saturday, service on Sunday.
+So it’s no wonder that so many Christians end up living a double life: sex on Saturday, service on Sunday.